Skip to content

 More stored information \(\neq\) more accessible wisdom: information overload is obscuration masquerading as pattern-awareness, carried out in the form of noise.

-Scholium: This cuts to the heart of the AI age.
-We possess more information than at any point in human history and less collective wisdom.
-The bottleneck is meaning-making, never storage.
-Search engines give you every answer, but they do not teach you how to ask; and asking is precisely the core capacity of mystery-awareness.
+This cuts to the heart of the AI age.
+We possess more information than ever and less collective wisdom.
+The bottleneck is meaning-making.
+Search engines give answers; they do not teach the art of asking, the core capacity of mystery-awareness.

 Proposition (CV-IG) CV-IG (from D12, P15)